Whiskey Sour Cocktail Recipe

 The Whiskey Sour is one of the oldest cocktails still widely enjoyed today.

 Its origins trace back to the mid-1800s, when sailors used citrus to combat scurvy and added spirits to preserve flavor.
-By 1862, it appeared in Jerry Thomas’s The Bartender’s Guide, cementing its place in cocktail history.

 Made with just whiskey, citrus, and sugar, the Whiskey Sour is beloved for its bold yet balanced profile, making it a staple in classic cocktail culture.